-The two middle letters of the student’s Find My Spark™ results indicate both how the student prefers to take in information and how the student likes to make decisions.
+The two middle letters of the student’s Find My Spark™ results indicate both the kind of information a student naturally notices and remembers, and how the student likes to make decisions.
 These two middle letters are called the College Style.
-The College Style can be linked to a college’s mission statement, teaching style and overall culture.
+The College Style can be linked to a college’s mission statement, teaching style, and overall culture.
 Matching students with a college that fits their learning styles will help them enjoy their experiences and excel in their academics.

 In order to make a good student-to-college match, consider these key points:

 - What is the college’s mission and values?